-What you may be wondering is what ones are suitable for groups?
-The good news is that there are lots of them.
-Here are just 10…
+You may be wondering which ones are suitable for groups - the good news is that there are lots of them.
+Here are just 10 we recommend:

 Located in the Boyne Valley, Co.
 Meath, Newgrange is a Stone Age burial chamber that was built over 5,000 years ago (3,200 B.C.) during the Neolithic period.
 This makes it older than Egypt’s Great Pyramids of Giza!
 Groups can access the ancient burial site today via guided tours through the Brú na Bóinne Visitors Centre.
 Those that embark on a tour get to walk deep inside the chamber and more.